Harsh10221/X-clone/x-Frontend/README.md

 till here the work done and need to understand the working how the working

-[
-Final understand the infinite scrolll and websocket
-]

-what is custom hook and how to use them

 banner of the user , Edit profile